 3. CENTRAL AFRICAN REPUBLIC

 Central African Republic is a landlocked country in Africa, and like many of the world’s poorest countries, has agriculture as a subsistence.
 Diamond and wood industries contributed to export revenues to some extent (40% and 16% respectively).
 One person, on average lives on less than $ 400 a year ($ 370 to be exact).
-With low economic opportunities and little income from existing ones, health is hampered, giving a life expectancy of only 51.4 years.
+With low economic opportunities and little income from existing ones, health is hamper, giving a life expectancy of only 51.4 years.
 Two decades less than the world average.
 The country has a GDP of US $ 1.8 billion and a population of 4.6 million.

 Devastated by the HIV-AIDS virus, Malawi has more than one million children orphaned by the disease.
-It is a small poorest countries east of the African continent, which was damaged by government corruption.
+It is a small poorest countries east of the African continent, which was damage by government corruption.
 Its economy depends heavily on agriculture, despite the arid and dry climate.
-This sector is constantly undermined by the lack of rain.
+This sector is constantly undermine by the lack of rain.
 With a population of $ 18.1 million and a per capita GNP of $ 320 , the government made significant improvement with financial support from the IMF and the World Bank.
 Expenditures on education rose to 20.4% of the total budget.
 With a GDP of $ 5.4 billion, life expectancy is only 62.5 years.

 The fact that a person from Burundi lives on average at only $ 280 a year is mainly due to civil wars, access to education, high corruption rates, the consequences of HIV / AIDS, lack of economic activity, social inequality and its coastal geography.
-With a considerable amount of emigration due to poverty and more than a decade of ethnic civil war, the nation is still densely populated, somewhere around 10.5 million.
+With a considerable amount of emigration due to poverty and more than a decade of ethnic civil war, the nation is still densely populate, somewhere around 10.5 million.
 80% of its population lives in poverty.
 The life expectancy is only 57.1 years .
 According to the World Food Program, 56.8% of their children under the age of five suffer from chronic malnutrition.
 Therefore, Burundi depends mainly on foreign aid.